Enrollment

 Joint Undergraduate-Master’s Degree Programs (JUMP)

 JUMP provides academically outstanding students the opportunity to complete both an undergraduate and graduate degree in an accelerated time period.
-Qualified students will apply directly to an individual Joint Undergraduate Master's Program, which will make a recommendation to the Graduate School for acceptance to JUMP.
+Qualified students will apply directly to an individual Joint Undergraduate Master's Program, which will make a recommendation to Graduate Studies for acceptance to JUMP.
 JUMP students may complete a maximum of twelve (12) graduate hours as undergraduate students.
 For undergraduate candidates pursuing a first baccalaureate degree in combination with a Master's degree, nine (9) graduate hours may be counted on both the undergraduate and graduate transcript as prescribed by the approved program curriculum.

 JUMP students in graduate programs requiring thirty-three (33) or more hours may complete a maximum of fifteen (15) hours as undergraduate students.
 For undergraduate candidates pursuing a first baccalaureate degree in combination with a Master's degree in a graduate program requiring thirty-three (33) or more hours, twelve (12) graduate hours may be counted on both the undergraduate and graduate transcript.